egbertbouman/tweet-downloader/README.md

 # tweet-downloader
-Simple script for downloading tweets without using the Twitter API.
+Simple script for downloading tweets without using the Twitter API or Selenium.
 The output is in JSON format.

 ### Dependencies
 * Python 2.7+